 Where should you get your sausages, bun and drinks from?

 It is up to you where you source your supplies from, and obviously the cheaper your costs the greater your profit.
 It is essential that you use any contacts that you have within your school community – find out if anyone has friends/relatives who can supply sausages, drinks and buns at cost (or even donate).

-You may consider approaching your local supermarket to see if they will support your fundraiser by providing cheap or free supplies or if your school operates a passive fundraiser with Aussie Farmers Direct, you may have enough reward dollars to purchase your supplies.
+You may consider approaching your local supermarket to see if they will support your fundraiser by providing cheap or free supplies.